neicnordic/sensitive-data-archive/sda/cmd/api/api.md

     The endpoint also supports keyset pagination using a `cursor` query parameter and an optional `limit`.

-    - `limit` (optional): maximum number of items to return.
-If omitted or 0 a server default page size is used.
+    - `limit` (optional): maximum number of items per page.
+If omitted or 0, all matching files are returned with no cursor.
     - `cursor` (optional): opaque cursor returned from a previous page.
 To fetch the first page omit this parameter.

     The response will include an `X-Next-Cursor` header when there are more pages available.
 The cursor is opaque (base64-encoded) and should be passed unchanged to the next request.